 One thing that definitely hasn’t changed is that a visit from an enforcement agent (or bailiff!) is a warning sign that you need to get free and impartial advice straight away.

-If you need emergency bailiff advice or would just prefer to speak to us, call 0800 138 1111 (Monday to Friday 8am to 8pm, Saturday 8am to 4pm, Freephone from landlines and all major mobile networks, including Orange/EE, O2, Vodafone, T-Mobile, Three, Tesco Mobile and Virgin Mobile.
+To speak to us, please call 0800 138 1111 (Monday to Friday 8am to 8pm, Saturday 8am to 4pm, Freephone from landlines and all major mobile networks, including Orange/EE, O2, Vodafone, T-Mobile, Three, Tesco Mobile and Virgin Mobile.
 Call charges from other networks may vary).